XMU-Kuangnan-Fang-Team/GENetLib/docs/source/main functions/scalar_ge.rst

 Description
 ------------

-This function provides an approach based on deep neural network in conjunction with MCP and L :subscript:`2`-norm penalizations which can simultaneously conduct model estimation and selection of important main G effects and G–E interactions, while uniquely respecting the "main effects, interactions" variable selection hierarchy.
+This function provides an approach based on neural network in conjunction with MCP and L :subscript:`2` penalizations which can simultaneously conduct model estimation and selection of important main G effects and G–E interactions, while uniquely respecting the "main effects, interactions" variable selection hierarchy.

 See also at :ref:`sim_data_scalar <simdatascalar-label>` and :ref:`grid_scalar_ge <gridscalarge-label>`.